shivam-1403/sql-data-warehouse-project/README.md

 - Transform Bronze → Silver
 - Build analytical views in Gold

-All ETL logic is implemented using SQL scripts and stored procedures.
+All ETL logic is implemented using SQL scripts.

 ---